top of page

 Ṣägga Krәstos (Zaga Christ)

 I first learned about Ṣägga Krǝstos’s while conducting my doctoral research, over a decade ago.
 As I began consulting the limited literature available on this incredible character and his journey, it became clear to me that his experience in Europe had been misinterpreted and remained rather understudied.
 I have been on Ṣägga Krǝstos’s trail since then, scouring over twenty archives in Europe, the Middle East and North America.
 As of today, I have published an overview of his journey in the Journal of Early Modern History, and his autobiographical statement, for Africa.
-Recently, Ṣägga Krǝstos was prominently featured in the SKY Arte documentary XXXXI am currently working on a comprehensive study, which should be ready by summer 2023
+Recently, Ṣägga Krǝstos was prominently featured in the SKY documentary The Black Renaissance.
+I am currently working on a comprehensive study.

 Zaga Christ